tony-o/perl6-travis-bin/brew/git_reference/nqp/docs/6model/overview.markdown

 The word "cache" is chosen very deliberately.
-It's important that the meta-object knows that it is responsible for the updaing of any of the extra views of itself that it chooses to publish.
+It's important that the meta-object knows that it is responsible for the updating of any of the extra views of itself that it chooses to publish.
 Put another way, in 6model the meta-object itself is always the authoritative source.